PyO3/pyo3/guide/src/class.md

 }
 ```

-From python prespective `method2`, in above example, does not accept any arguments.
+From python perspective `method2`, in above example, does not accept any arguments.

 ## Class methods